 You just need to select the formula and tick mark only errors and click OK and all the cells with formulas with errors will get selected.

 9. Use Sparklines for Tiny Charts

 But with sparklines, you can make it easily digestible by creating tiny charts.
-In the below example, I have product-wise and year wise data (DOWNLOAD FROM HERE) and at the end of the rows, I have small charts which I have added by using sparklines.
+In the below example, I have product-wise and year-wise data and at the end of the rows, I have small charts which I have added by using sparklines.

-Basically, there are three different types of sparklines which you can use:
+There are three different types of sparklines that you can use:

 To add a sparkline you simply need (Insert Tab ➜ Sparklines) and select the type which you want to insert.

-- You can add and remove markers add high-low points.
+- You can add and remove markers and add high-low points.